Fight Notes: UFC 236

 - Matt Frevola def.
 Jalin Turner by Unanimous Decision (30-27, 30-27, 30-27)

 - Alexandre Pantoja def.
-Wilson Reis by Technical Knock Out (punches) @ 2:28 of Round 1
+Wilson Reis by TKO (punches) @ 2:28 of Round 1

 - Max Griffin def.
 Zelim Imadaev by Majority Decision (29-27, 29-27, 28-28)

 - Khalid Taha def.
 Boston Salmon by KO (punches) @ 0:25 of Round 1

 The early prelims were mostly not great.
 The opener was a nice round-and-change of violence, as Brandon Davis pieced up a debutting Randy Costa and choked him out early in the second round.
 Things slowed down considerably as Poliana Botelho and Lauren Mueller logged 3 sloppy rounds of middling WMMA action.
 Montel Jackson turned in 3 very one-sided rounds as he rolled over Andre Soukhamthath, notching a solid win but one far less violent than the 6:1 odds would lead one to expect.
 Finally, welterweight prospect Curtis Millender had a good opening round against Belal Muhammad but got taken down and abused for the next 2 frames.
 I was happy to see Muhammad get back in the win column but the whole set of early prelims were mostly forgettable.

 - Belal Muhammad def.
 Curtis Millender by Unanimous Decision (29-27, 29-27, 30-26)

 - Montel Jackson def.
 Andre Soukhamthath by Unanimous Decision (30-26, 30-27, 29-27)